The temporary nature of digital

 It’s interesting to me that the world is faster now than ever.
 For example, US presidents used to be able to spend months away from the white house, that is no longer feasible as the world moves so fast.
 The modern world has a blistering pace of information that needs to be reacted to constantly.

-The side effect of this is that the outcomes of also dissipate much faster, becoming irrelevant faster than ever.
-In the petabytes of information that are generated every X not much of that can actually be useful, so more information than ever is also filtered out.
+The side effect is that outcomes dissipate much faster, becoming irrelevant faster than ever.
+In the petabytes of information generated daily, not much can actually be useful, so more information than ever is filtered out.

 Can we do anything?

-I think one idea is for legislation that would make software public after a certain period of time.
-This would only need to be specific version released at the time allowing companies to carry on innovating.
+I think one idea is legislation that would make software public after a certain period of time.
+This would apply only to the specific version released at that time, allowing companies to continue innovating.

 This would mean software that can no longer extract commercial value would be released to the world.
 For example, games that close down their online servers would be forced to release the source code allowing people to host their own if they wished to continue playing.
 This would also allow people to patch outdated software.

-There are many practical complexities to this legislation, and more thought is required to this side.
-As it may touch upon on how trade secrets work, in the physical world.
+There are many practical complexities to this legislation, and more thought is needed on this front.
+As it may intersect with how trade secrets work in the physical world.

-Overall though, I think most of the time if a company can no longer extract value from it’s software, they should distribute it freely.
+Overall, I think that most of the time, if a company can no longer extract value from its software, they should distribute it freely.